Impossible Pork: Everything we know about the newest plant-based meat substitute

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Impossible Pork: 10 things we know (and don't know) about this meat substitute
+Discuss: Impossible Pork FAQ: Everything we know about the newest plant-based meat substitute

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.